MenigStar91/CCRO---blockchain-project/README.md

-# Practical Byzantine Fault Tolerance
+# Comunication Consensus mechanism for resource optimization

 ## Table of Contents
 1. Information
 2. Requirements
 3. How-to Test
 4. Notes
-5. Results

 ## 1.0 Information
-This is a simple implementation in Python of the well-known Practical Byzantine Fault Tolerance (PBFT) consensus algorithm [[1]](https://pmg.csail.mit.edu/papers/osdi99.pdf).
+This is a modified version of PBFT consensus algorithm [[1]](https://pmg.csail.mit.edu/papers/osdi99.pdf).
 PBFT was designed as a method to solve the Byzantine General's Problem [[2]](https://www.microsoft.com/en-us/research/publication/byzantine-generals-problem/) in a distributed system.
+This methode is designed to optimize the resourse usage and reduce network latency.

 There are a few types of byzantine faults:-
 1. Failure to return a result